cristi2019255/MultimediaRetrieval/README.md

 Download the benchmark dataset from princeton and put it here (the website was down)

-Discuss about step 1 (working but not sure if we should use matplotlib), I suggest we use pymeshlab for working with meshes and objects because it is from my point of view one of the best (for now) for working in python
+For Step 2:

+Problems: Re-scaling needs to be tested, not sure if it is working correct Sub/Supersampling